Exam EligibiltyCHES® Exam

 Maybe.
 Generally clinical health programs do not specifically address the Seven Areas of Responsibility of Health Education Specialists in enough coursework to qualify.
 But you may still qualify through additional coursework.
 If you have a bachelor's, master's or doctoral degree from an accredited institution of higher education and 25 semester hours or 37 quarter hours of course work with specific preparation addressing the Seven Areas of Responsibility of Health Education Specialists you may be eligible.

-The CHES examination is a paper-and-pencil test administered by the Professional Examination Service (PES) at 130 test sites nationwide.
+The CHES® examination is a computer-based test administered by Prometric at hundreds of test sites nationwide and expanded international locations.
 Candidates have three hours to answer 165 multiple-choice questions (150 scored and 15 pilot-tested questions) based upon the Seven Areas of Responsibility of Health Education Specialists.

 The passing score varies by the version of the exam.
 The passing point is determined by using a variety of statistical techniques (A modification of the Angoff method and equating), which takes difficulty in account.